postmates/cernan/README.md

 The librato backend has additional options for defining authentication:

 ```
 --librato-username=<p>        The librato username for authentication. [default: ceran].
 --librato-token=<p>        The librato token for authentication. [default: cernan_totally_valid_token].
+--librato-host <librato-host>       The librato host to report to. [default: https://metrics-api.librato.com/v1/metrics]
 ```

 The wavefront backend has additional options for defining where the wavefront proxy runs:

 ```
+--wavefront-skip-aggrs    Send aggregate metrics to wavefront
 --wavefront-port=<p>      The port wavefront proxy is running on. [default: 2878].
 --wavefront-host=<p>      The host wavefront proxy is running on. [default: 127.0.0.1].
 ```

 ## Prior Art

-The inspiration for the intial `cernan` work leans very heavily on Mark Story's [rust-stats-server](https://github.com/markstory/rust-statsd-server).
+The inspiration for the intial `cernan` work leaned very heavily on Mark Story's [rust-stats-server](https://github.com/markstory/rust-statsd-server).
 I originally thought I might just adapt that project but ambitions grew.
 Thank you Mark!